mr-grj/dinopass/README.md

 * Add type annotations
 * Add tests
 * Improve readme (add installation process, how the passwords are stored, etc)
+* Implement functionality of saving the password to clipboard instead of printing it.

 License
 -------